Share via

 Permissions require admin consent when there's no user in front of the app and when the application permission enables a broad range of operations.

-Enforcing access
+Enforce access

-Ensure that your APIs enforce access by validating and interpreting access tokens that calling application provide as bearer tokens in the HTTPS request's authorization header.
+Ensure that your APIs enforce access by validating and interpreting access tokens that calling applications provide as bearer tokens in the HTTPS request's authorization header.
 You can enforce access by validating tokens, managing metadata refresh, and enforcing scopes and roles, as described in the following sections.

-Validating tokens
+Validate tokens

 After your API receives a token, it must validate the token.
 Validation ensures that the token comes from the proper issuer as untampered and unmodified.
 Check the signature because you don't get the token directly from Microsoft Entra ID as you do with ID tokens.
 Validate the signature after your API receives a token from an untrusted source on the network.